opulo-inc/docs/docs/openpnp/v4/calibration/4-homing-fiducial/index.md

 1. Confirm the following settings before homing the LumenPnP.
    * Go to Machine Setup > Heads > ReferenceHead H1 > `Homing Method` is set to `None`
    * Go to Machine Setup > Nozzle Tips > ReferenceNozzleTip N045 > Calibration Tab > **Auto Recalibration**: `Manual`
+   * Click the apply button in the bottom right, or it will not save your changes.
    * Go to Machine Setup > Nozzle Tips > ReferenceNozzleTip N24 > Calibration Tab > **Auto Recalibration**: `Manual`
+   * Click the apply button in the bottom right, or it will not save your changes.

 1. **Level the nozzles before homing**.